-In January 2016, two putative securities class action complaints were filed against us and our top executives in the United States District Court for the Central District of California: Ford v.
-Natural Health Trends Corp. and Li v.
-Natural Health Trends Corp.
-On March 29, 2016, the court consolidated these actions, appointed two Lead Plaintiffs, Messrs.
-Dao and Juan, and appointed the Rosen Law Firm and Levi & Korsinsky LLP as co-Lead Counsel for the purported class.
+In January 2016, two putative securities class action complaints were filed against us and our top executives in the United States District Court for the Central District of California.
+On March 29, 2016, the Court consolidated these actions under the caption Ford v.
+Natural Health Trends Corp., Case No. 2:16-cv-00255-TJH-AFMx, appointed two Lead Plaintiffs, Mahn Dao and Juan Wang, and appointed the Rosen Law Firm and Levi & Korsinsky LLP as co-Lead Counsel for the purported class.
 Plaintiffs filed a consolidated complaint on April 29, 2016.
-The consolidated complaint purports to assert claims on behalf of all persons who purchased or otherwise acquired our common stock between March 6, 2015 and March 15, 2016 under (i) Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder against Natural Health Trends Corp., Chris T. Sharng, and Timothy S. Davidson, and (ii) Section 20(a) of the Securities Exchange Act of 1934 against Chris T. Sharng, Timothy S. Davidson, and George K. Broady.
-The consolidated complaint alleges, inter alia, that we made materially false and misleading statements regarding the legality of our business operations in China, including running an allegedly illegal multi-level marketing business.
+The consolidated complaint purports to assert claims on behalf of all persons who purchased or otherwise acquired our common stock between March 6, 2015 and March 15, 2016 under (i) Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder against Natural Health Trends Corp., and Chris T. Sharng, Timothy S. Davidson and George K. Broady (together, the "Individual Defendants"), and (ii) Section 20(a) of the Securities Exchange Act of 1934 against the Individual Defendants.
+The consolidated complaint alleges, among other things, that we have been running an allegedly illegal multilevel marketing business in China and that we have made materially false and misleading statements regarding the legality of our business operations in China.
 The consolidated complaint seeks an indeterminate amount of damages, plus interest and costs.
-We filed a motion to dismiss the consolidated complaint on June 15, 2016 and a reply in support of our motion to dismiss on August 22 2016.
-On December 5, 2016, the Court denied our motion to dismiss.
+On June 15, 2016, we filed a motion to dismiss the consolidated complaint, which was denied on December 5, 2016.
 On February 17, 2017, we filed an answer to the consolidated complaint.
-We believe that these claims are without merit and intend to vigorously defend against them.
+On July 10, 2017, the Court entered a stipulation between the parties, postponing all deadlines and staying the case to allow the parties to engage in settlement discussions.
+On July 17, 2017, the parties reached an agreement in principle to settle the action.
+The proposed class-wide settlement of \$1.75 million was submitted to the Court on October 3, 2017.
+The Court entered an order preliminarily approving the settlement on November 17, 2017, which was amended on January 4, 2018.
+Plaintiffs have provided notice to the settlement class in accordance with the amended order, and a final approval hearing is currently set for April 2, 2018.
+If approved, the proposed settlement will be fully funded by our insurers.
+Defendants continue to believe that these claims are without merit and intend to vigorously defend against them if a settlement is not finalized and approved by the Court.